joe-damore/pulley-source-local/README.md

 Pulley source for local files

 ## Overview
-The Pulley `local` source allows users to fetch files from a directory on the user's filesystem.
+The Pulley `local` source allows users to fetch files from their local filesystem.

 ## Options
 * **src** - _Required_.
 Glob of source files to fetch.
+Relative to the directory from which Pulley is being run.